 1. Off-peninsula locations, as defined in Section 14- 47: Thirty-five (35) feet.
 Where the lot abuts an R-6 residential zone, the maximum height shall be the maximum permitted height in the R-6 residential zone.

-2. On-peninsula locations, as defined in Section 14-47: Forty-five (45) feet.
+2. On-peninsula B-1 and B-1b locations, as defined in Section 14-47: Forty-five (45) feet except in the case of a building in a B-1 zone along Congress Street with commercial first floor and residential upper floors where fifty (50) feet is allowed.
+The commercial first floor uses shall utilize at least 75 percent of the first floor frontage along Congress Street and shall have an average depth of at least 20 feet.

 ...